regulatorystudies/regulation-digest/README.md

 Finally, the program will retrieve the documents from the Federal Register, format them, and create an CSV file with today's date in the `output/` sub-folder.

-## Deploying the Web App
+## Updating and Deploying the Web App

 The program was developed as a [web app](https://regulatorystudies.shinyapps.io/regulation-digest/) for distribution using the [Shiny for Python](https://shiny.posit.co/py/) package.
 The app is deployed using the [shinyapps.io hosted service](https://regulatorystudies.shinyapps.io/regulation-digest/).

-After installing and configuring the `rsconnect-python` package (see instructions [here](https://docs.posit.co/shinyapps.io/guide/getting_started/#working-with-shiny-for-python)), you can deploy updates to the app using the `deploy.bat` script in the repository.
+When updates are made to the application code, you will need to deploy a revised version of the web app.
+To re-deploy the app, please take the following steps:

+- Set up your environment and install the required packages.
+- Configure your `rsconnect-python` installation, so you can use it to upload applications to shinyapps.io.
+  - Log in to the regulatorystudies shinyapp.io account, go to Account -> Tokens, and generate a new token (or use an existing token)
+  - Follow the instructions in the [shinyapps.io documentation](https://docs.posit.co/shinyapps.io/guide/getting_started/#working-with-shiny-for-python).
+- Run the `deploy.bat` script, which contains the commands needed to push an updated version of the application.
+  - On Windows, this can be done by navigating to the root directory (`~/regulation-digest/`) and running `& deploy.bat` from the command line.
+  - You can also copy the commands from the script and run them in the terminal directly.

 ## Contact

-Please reach out to <mfebrizio@gwu.edu> with feedback or questions or open an issue on this repository.
+Please open an issue on this repository if you have feedback or questions.